voxel51/eta/examples/demo_object_detector/README.md

 # Object Detector Demo

-This demo shows how to run an object detection pipeline that uses a pre-trained `eta.detectors.tfmodels.TFModelsDetector` model to detect objects in the [COCO dataset](http://cocodataset.org).
+This demo shows how to run an object detection pipeline that uses a pre-trained `eta.detectors.TFModelsDetector` model to detect objects in the [COCO dataset](http://cocodataset.org).